Not too long ago, I was a public school teacher. This is the story of how I ended up leaving the profession I considered my passion and my calling.

 When I started teaching, I thought that I could change the whole world.
 I was confident in my teaching, and I thought that all my students, even though they came to me behind in academics, can catch up and even thrive, after one year in my classroom.
 I was naive.
 One year was not enough to make up for the many years of education that they missed.
 But every time I felt like calling it quits, a student would say something to encourage me to keep going.
 One day a student came up to tell me, “thank you for another great lesson.”
 Another told me, “you may not change the whole world, but you changed my world.”
 These words of gratitude were all I needed.
 Despite my failures, my students would encourage me by telling me how glad they were that I was their teacher.
 They wrote me countless hand-written letters of appreciation, and they worked so hard in my classes.
 So I found the power in me to keep teaching, at least for a while more.

 Often when I told people that I’m a teacher, people would ask, “Why are you a teacher, with your resume and your engineering background?”
 Keep in mind that when I tell people that I’m an engineer, nobody ever questions, “Why are you an engineer despite your teaching talents?”
 And that tells you something.
 America does not value its teachers at all.
 So many people believe as if people who are smart go into other fields, and people who don’t have other options go into teaching.
 I don’t blame them, because unless you have taught a classroom full of students, you really do not know the intellectual talent that it takes to break down a subject in a way that the students can master it.
 So in case you didn’t know, I’m telling you now: teaching is much harder than it looks, and the teachers who have mastered this skill deserve the same kind of respect and status that doctors and lawyers get.
-Teachers are the ones who know what is best for the students, and I assure you that we would be much better off if teachers’ opinions were valued, and we used them as the basis to guide all policy decisions.
+Teachers are the ones who know what is best for the students, and I assure you that we would be much better off if teachers’ opinions were valued, and we used them as the basis to guide policy decisions.

 I consider teaching to be the most important job in the universe, and I have the highest respect for teachers who are teaching today.
 I have a feeling that I will be back in the classroom in the future, because I really miss my students.
 I hope that slowly, people’s perception will change and we will become a nation that values and respects the hard work that teachers do.

 If you have a teacher that made a difference in your life, please, reach out to them and let them know how much they matter.
-It’s about time we give them the recognition and compensation for the important work that they do.
+It’s about time we give them the recognition for the important work that they do.
 The status quo is simply unacceptable.